Logo

 Lowering your credit card’s balance before issuers report it to the bureaus could also lead to a lower utilization rate.
 While the reporting often occurs around the end of each statement period, you could call your card issuer to confirm the exact timing.

-4. Open a new credit card.
+3. Open a new credit card.

 Opening a new revolving credit account, such as a credit card, can increase your total available credit.
 However, keep in mind that a new card may carry an annual fee and could increase the temptation to spend, racking up debt and increasing—rather than helping—your utilization rate.

-5. Keep your credit cards open.
+4. Keep your credit cards open.

-6. Become an authorized user on another person's card.
+5. Become an authorized user on another person's card.

 There are two ways a personal loan might lower your credit utilization rate.

 The first is if you use a personal loan rather than a credit card for a major purchase.
-Because personal loans are installment accounts, the balance and initial loan amount aren’t part of utilization calculations.
+Since personal loans are installment accounts, the balance and initial loan amount aren’t part of utilization calculations.

 You can also use a personal loan to consolidate credit card debt.
-In other words, you could take out a loan and use the money to pay off your debt.
+In other words, you could take out a loan and use the money to pay down your debt.
 By eliminating your credit card balances and leaving the cards open, you could significantly lower your utilization rate.

+By using a personal loan to pay down credit card debt, you will typically have a fixed interest rate, single monthly payment, and know exactly when the loan will be paid off.
 You can pre-qualify for a debt consolidation loan and check your rate with LendingClub Bank without impacting your credit score.

 Tracking your credit card balances, credit limits, and statement period end dates can be prudent activities from a personal finance perspective.
 The most active way to manage your utilization rate is to make payments before issuers report your balances to the credit bureaus.

-Credit Utilization FAQs
+Credit utilization FAQs

 Still have questions?
 Some of these commonly asked questions may provide the answer.